Castelnuovo-Mumford regularity and Ratliff-Rush closure: Monomial ideals in two variables

 Set $s = \max\{(nd-a),t\}$.
 Then $(x^ay^{nd-a})x^{sd}, (x^ay^{nd-a})y^{sd} \in I^{n+s}$.
 Hence $x^ay^{nd-a} \in I^{n+s}:(x^{sd},y^{sd}) \subseteq \widetilde {I^n}$.
 Since $(\widetilde {I^n})_{nd} \in (I^n)_{nd}$, $x^ay^{nd-a} \in I^n$.
 Since $i \ge a$ and $j \ge nd-a$, $x^iy^j$ is divisible by $x^ay^{nd-a}$.
 Thus, $x^iy^j \in I^n$.
 So we can conclude that $\widetilde {I^n} = (I^n)$. \end{proof}

-Actually, we obtain the above cases by translating everything in terms of lattice points.
-For every set $S \subseteq A$ we consider the set $E(Q)$ of the vectors of the exponents of the monomials in $Q$.
-We define the sum of two sets in $\NN^2$ simply as the set of the corresponding sums of the elements of the given sets.
-A multiple of a set is thus a sum of copies of the given set.
+Actually, the proof of the above cases is obtained by translating everything in terms of lattice points in $\NN^2$.
+For every set $Q \subseteq A$ we consider the set $\Exp(Q)$ of the exponent vectors of the monomials in $Q$.